AndrewC101/PokemonTrueRed/README.md

 - Moves that lower accuracy are prioritized if player Pokemon isn't at least at -1 accuracy
 - Stat dropping moves, such a growl are deprioritized if player is at -3 in the relevant stat
 - Stat boosting moves, such a barrier are deprioritized if enemy is at +4 in the relevant stat
-- moves that inflict paralysis are slightly prioritized, since it is an OP status effect
+- moves that inflict paralysis are
+  - prioritized if against a faster opponent
+  - 50% chance to be used against a slower opponent
 - Leech seed and substitute are deprioritized if already in effect
-- Useless moves like splash won't be used in battle
+- Useless moves like splash or roar won't be used in battle

 # Events/text
 - A huge amount of text has been changed and there is significant additional text